 Founder & CEO

-Darcy Olsen founded Generation Justice with a foster baby in her arms and a mission: to put an end to the bureaucratic failures, violence, and death she’d seen children suffer in our nation’s broken child protection system.
+Darcy Olsen founded Gen Justice in 2017 with a foster baby in her arms and a mission: to put an end to the bureaucratic failures, violence, and death she’d seen children suffer in our nation’s broken child protection system.

-Gen Justice’s inaugural reforms passed in a bipartisan landslide and were in place to help 15,000 abandoned and abused kids before the organization’s first birthday.
-By the end of year two, Gen Justice’s reforms had taken root in multiple states, reaching 35,000 kids.
+Before the organization’s first birthday, Gen Justice’s inaugural reforms passed in a bipartisan landslide and were in place to help 15,000 abandoned and abused kids.
+By the end of year two, those reforms had taken root in multiple states, reaching 35,000 kids.

 Prior to founding Gen Justice, Darcy served as CEO of the Goldwater Institute.
 Among her achievements was spearheading the Right to Try movement, which started in Arizona and now gives all Americans with terminal illnesses a fighting chance at a longer life.
 With her seminal book, The Right to Try, as a bipartisan blueprint, 30 states adopted the law in rapid succession and paved the way for the passage of the federal law three years later.

 Olsen received the 2014 Bradley Prize from the Lynde and Harry Bradley Foundation for her pioneering work vindicating constitutional rights in state and federal courts.
-She has testified before Congress, written for outlets from the Wall Street Journal to USA Today and has appeared on countless public affairs shows.
+She has testified before Congress, lectured on children’s interests at Harvard Law School, written for outlets from the Wall Street Journal to USA Today and appeared on countless public affairs shows.

-Darcy, a single mom, adopted her four children from foster care, now ages 8, 7, 6 & 2.
-People frequently ask if she has lost her mind.
-She assures you she hasn’t, but she could probably use an espresso.
+Darcy, a single mom, adopted her four children from foster care, now ages 8, 7, 6 & 3.
+When asked what she likes to do in her free time she responds, “What’s that?”

 REBECCA SMITH MASTERSON

 Vice President and Chief Counsel